alucebur/hello-world/README.md

     Example of command

-Markdown code is easy to learn
+Markdown code is easy to learn.